2i2c-org/team-compass/administration/reimburse.md

 ## Reimbursement for contractors

 To reimburse expenses as a contractor, **submit a separate line item on your monthly invoice**, called `Reimbursement - <item>`.
+If you paid the expense in a currency other than USD, please convert it to USD using the daily conversion rate.
+Receipts in a different currency are permitted so long as the numbers roughly correctly map onto each other given rates in the recent past.

 See [](invoices.md) for instructions on how to submit an invoice.